 For compatible metadata file types, Gearset provides a side-by-side comparison that shows only the conflicted differences between the Feature and Environment files.
 Any non-conflicting changes have been applied to these files, so what you see here reflects how the file will look after the conflicts have been resolved.

-In this interface, you can decide which version of a conflict you want to retain during the file merge, either choosing to apply the version that is on your feature, or retaining the change that was made since you branched on the Environment side.
+In this interface, you can decide which version of a conflict you want to retain during the file merge, either choosing to apply the version from your feature, or retaining the change that was made on the Environment side since you branched.

 Use the "Next" and "Prev" buttons to move between conflicts within the file.
 When you click "Next", you'll be taken to the subsequent conflict.
 Keep in mind, conflicts might not align perfectly between the two panes due to differing line placements in the documents.
 To bring a related conflict into view, simply click the link icon next to its checkbox.